LOCATION: Grey Eagle AVL.NC

 While I've become accustomed to sparsely attended shows since landing in Asheville, I'm inclined to attribute it to the type of music I opt for.
 This ain't New York City, and Asheville can only sustain so much experimental music.
 Maybe it was too early in the week or too close in proximity to a holiday weekend, but the Woods played to a thin crowd on this summer evening.
 Surprising, since I would have pegged their folk-tinged indie-pop as right in Asheville's sweet spot.

-Small turnout or no, after with well over a decade of touring, Woods are a battle-tested and dependable live act.
+Small turnout or no, after well over a decade of touring, Woods are a battle-tested and dependable live act.
 Not to say they lack ambition or have grown complacent.
 Many of their songs still bear tell-tale traces of ramshackle psychedelia from their freak-folk beginnings—exploding into extended, sprawling guitar solos.
 Singer Jeremy Earl's permanent falsetto delivery has settled into a deceivingly wistful lull that still leans forward, pushing the tunes ahead.
 The denizens of Asheville missed out when they dropped the ball on this one.

 NOTES: Woods; John Andrews and the Yawns